learn-co-curriculum/rails-url-helpers-readme/README.md

 /register
 ```

-In order to do this, let's update the route's file like so:
+In order to do this, let's update the `routes.rb` file and add the following
+line:

 ```ruby
 get '/register', to: 'users#new', as: 'register'
 ```

-Now the application can let users navigate to `/register` to sign up and you, as the developer, can utilize your own custom `register_path` route helper throughout the application.
+Now the application can let users navigate to `/register` to sign up and you,
+as the developer, can utilize your own custom `register_path` route helper
+throughout the application.

 ## Summary